pmem/pmem.github.io/_posts/2014-09-09-git-workflow.md

 example).

-**Note: if you haven't used rebase -i before, you should make a copy of your tree before doing this, just in case!**
+**Note: if you haven't used rebase -i before, you should make a copy of your repo before doing this, just in case!**

 #### Submitting your change